Ahmed-Hodhod/certified-kubernetes-administrator-course/docs/07-Security/11-Certificate-API.md

   ![csr](../../images/csr.PNG)

-#### This certificate can then be extracted and shared with the user.
+#### This certificate can then be extracted and shared with the user ( if you want to add a new user to access your cluster )
 - A user first creates a key
   ```
   $ openssl genrsa -out jane.key 2048
   ```
-- Generates a CSR
+- The user sends the key to the admin and he sends a CRI for the new user
   ```
   $ openssl req -new -key jane.key -subj "/CN=jane" -out jane.csr
   ```